EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 ### 5. Install the BB chart

-The chart deploys the GitHub webhook source, the API server source, the CloudEvents player, the default broker and (if enabled) the emailer.
+The chart deploys the webhook source (GitHub and GitLab), the API server source, the CloudEvents player, the default broker and (if enabled) the emailer.
 The webhook source and CloudEvents player each get their own `Ingress` with a cert-manager-issued certificate.

 ```bash
 helm repo add eoepca-dev https://eoepca.github.io/helm-charts-dev/